Kotlin/KEEP/proposals/jvm-expose-boxed.md

 It is not allowed to apply the annotation to members marked with the `suspend` modifier.

 Whenever a _function-like declaration_ (function, constructor, property accessor) is annotated with `@JvmExposeBoxed`, a new _boxed_ variant of that declaration should be generated.
 How this is done differs between constructors and other operations, as discussed below.
-The compiler should report a _warning_ if no boxed variant of the annotated declaration exists.
+The compiler should report a _warning_ if no boxed variant of the annotated declaration exists, that is, when the annotation has no effect.

 Since annotating every single declaration in class would be incredibly tiresome, the annotation may also be applied to entire classes.
-In that case, it should be taken as applied to every single declaration within it _for which the boxed variant exists_.
+In that case, it should be taken as applied to every single declaration within it _which can be exposed_.
 It is not allowed to give an explicit value to `jvmName` when using the annotation in a class.

 The consequence of the rules above is that if we annotate a class,